PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 LayoutState, following layout owners, and observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## Concat input-adapter result characterization checkpoint

+The Concat input-adapter wrapper dispatches the indexed owner in `concat_input_adapter_layout.py` and returns the fixed one-counter dictionary `optimized_transpose_input_chains_pre_concat_to_single_post_adapter`.
+The owner unconditionally prunes unused tensors after candidate processing, so its rewrite counter is incomplete evidence for cleanup-only mutation and must remain observation-only.

+There are exactly two direct wrapper calls.
+The first is inside layout recovery pass-set 2 after `_layout_opt_split_mixed_pre_concat_stats` and before the Slice/Logistic/Concat tail owner.
+The terminal call follows `_terminal_split_mixed_pre_concat_stats` and precedes Concat/unary/Conv cleanup.
+Both receive the live Session LayoutState.
+Layout-recovery orchestration directly selects the public owner, while safe-transpose-reduction selects the private wrapper as two additional, distinct forms.

+A strict expected-failure contract selects `_layout_opt_concat_input_adapter_stats` and `_terminal_concat_input_adapter_stats` for only the direct wrapper calls.
+It fixes the wrapper, one-key schema, unconditional pruning, exact two-call count, model and LayoutState arguments, option guard, four boundaries, both independent selections, and absence of result consumers.

+At implementation, replace only the two raw direct expressions with assignments.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, unconditional pruning, graph-index behavior, live LayoutState, orchestration or safe-reduction selections, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- Concat input-adapter schema and indexed-owner fixtures, unconditional cleanup, layout-recovery and safe-reduction selections, both direct boundaries, adjacent Split/mixed and Slice/Logistic/Concat owners, terminal Concat/unary/Conv cleanup, architecture, and pass-efficiency coverage:
+  `405 passed, 1 xfailed in 18.68s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the